PraneshS22BEE0237/IOT_Projects/automatic_waterlevel_controller/README.md

 ## 🔍 Overview

 This Automatic Water Level Controller is an IoT-based solution that monitors water levels using an ultrasonic sensor and automatically controls a water pump to maintain desired water levels.
-The system includes both automatic and manual operation modes, making it suitable for various applications such as water tanks, overhead tanks, and irrigation systems.
+The system includes both automatic and manual operation modes, making it suitable for various applications such as water tanks, overhead tanks, and irrigation systems

 **Author:** PRANESH S